remix-run/remix/docs/future/vite.md

 ### Tailwind

-To use [Tailwind] in Vite, first install the required dependencies:
+To use [Tailwind][tailwind] in Vite, first install the required dependencies:

 ```shellscript nonumber
 npm install -D tailwindcss postcss autoprefixer